gvwilson/thirdbit/_posts/2018/2018-12-31-harassment-canary.md

 "There have been no reported incidents of assault, harassment, or discrimination in this company in the past 30 days."
 Since zero tolerance is a more achievable goal in the short term than zero incidence, it could be expanded to say,
-"...or if there have, those found responsible have been fired or have been penalized in the following ways," along with a detailed list of steps taken
+"…or if there have, those found responsible have been fired or have been penalized in the following ways," along with a detailed list of steps taken
 (so that senior executives aren't let off with a slap on the wrist).